 Cardrona Alpine Resort

 Mount Olympus is another top skiing spot located within the Craigieburn mountain range.
-Less visited than either Craigieburn or Broken River, the nerve-wrecking road to Mount Olympus usually weeds out all but the most determined powderhounds.
-Like Craigieburn, the Mount Olympus Ski Area mostly caters to expert-level skiers and snowboarders.
+Less visited than either Craigieburn or Broken River, the nerve-wrecking road to Mount Olympus usually weeds out all but the most determined powder-hounds.
+Much like Craigieburn, the Mount Olympus Ski Area mostly caters to expert-level skiers and snowboarders.
 The relatively small ski area (60 hectares) houses some huge terrain, with even more available to those willing to hike above and beyond the ski lifts.
 The amount of traversing required to access these areas means that Mount Olympus generally favours skiers over snowboarders.
 Still, a long day on the slopes will make a night at Top Hut, Mount Olympus’ legendary ski-in ski-out lodge, even more rewarding.

 Featured Image Credit: Jason Blair.